Skip to Main Content

 The development and use of water, and the politics and law that accompany it--not to mention people and organizations with diverse needs that use it--have created a complex history.
 That history touches on agriculture, engineering, wildlife, recreation, and much more.

-Researching Colorado's complex water history can be daunting!
+Researching Colorado's water history can be daunting!
 The resources presented in this guide will help you navigate water history from Colorado's headwaters to the state's borders--and beyond.

 This guide is brought to you by the Water Resources Archive, the best place in the state to begin learning about the history of Colorado's most precious resource.